jonscrp/Air-Quality-Sensor/README.md

  The Air Quaity Sensor (AQS) is a **low-cost**, **low-power** DIY device with sensors for **CO2**, **temp-pressure-relativehumidity**, and **PM2.5** (dust or smoke).
 It has an on-board logger and WiFi connectivity to Google Sheets for (almost) real time data reporting.
 <br>

 V3 has code for the SPS30 PM2.5 and HSC differential pressure (Met Museum) sensors.
-If these are not pesent the code keeps going and reports 'no sensor' to SD log and google sheet.
+If these are not present the code keeps going and reports 'no sensor' to SD log and google sheet.
 Additionally, keeps the start-stop for Wifi and sleeps all for ~25mA operation.
 Version 4 coming soon.

 <img src="images/csl_aqs_v3.5.jpeg" width="200" height = "300"> <img src="images/WIFI LOGGER CSL-AQS-V2.0.png" width="600" height = "300">
 <br>